Responsibilities, Schooling, Requirements, and Salary

-There is a variety of alternative healthcare career opportunities available for those who have earned their Medical Assistant diploma.
-The organizations that offer these careers place a great deal of importance on the knowledge and skills you’ve acquired during your education.
-One fulfilling alternative job you can apply for is to become a medical claims examiner.
-For MAs looking for a career outside of the traditional medical setting, a job as a medical claims examiner can be a tremendously rewarding option.
-Not only will it enable you to build on your medical background, but becoming a medical claims examiner can also provide a long-term source of stable income.
+Various alternative healthcare career opportunities are available for those who have earned their Medical Assistant diploma.
+The organizations that offer these careers place great importance on the knowledge and skills you’ve acquired during your education.
+One alternative job to consider is a Medical Claims Examiner.
+For MAs looking for a career outside of the traditional medical setting, a job as a Medical Claims Examiner can be a tremendously rewarding option.
+Not only will it enable you to build on your medical background, but becoming a Medical Claims Examiner can also provide a long-term source of stable income.

-Continue reading this career guide for an in-depth look at the skills involved in being a medical claims examiner, along with the educational requirements, salary, and job outlook for this important position.
+Continue reading this career guide for an in-depth look at the skills involved in being a Medical Claims Examiner, along with the educational requirements and salary* for this important position.

 Medical Claims Examiner Definition

 What is a Medical Claims Examiner?

 Medical Claims Examiners work with medical insurance customers to review insurance claims, determine adherence to standard guidelines, ensure the timeliness of claims processing, and make sure that the integrity of the information is accurate and kept private.

 Most Medical Claims Examiners work on behalf of insurance companies to determine whether a customer’s policy covers their medical claims.
 When reviewing claims, a Medical Claims Examiner follows strict, standardized guidelines while entering claim information and validating that information’s integrity.
 Based on their findings, Medical Claims Examiners must decide whether claims are accepted or denied promptly so that insured patients, doctors, and hospitals, can receive claim reimbursements.